 Juventus complete Ihattaren signing from PSV and loan him to Sampdoria

-Juventus have confirmed the signing of Mohamed Ihattaren from PSV in a deal understood to be around €6 million (£5m/$7m) and sent the attacking midfielder on loan to Sampdoria.
+Juventus have confirmed the signing of Mohamed Ihattaren from PSV in a deal understood to be worth around €6 million (£5m/$7m) and have sent the attacking midfielder on loan to Sampdoria.

 The 19-year-old has signed a four-year contract with the Turin side.